Anti-money laundering legislation applying to Sampension

 In its capacity as a Financial undertaking, Sampension Livsforsikring A/S (Sampension) is subject to:

 The Danish anti-money laundering act (official name: the “Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism”).
-The Danish anti-money laundering act is based on the third EU Anti-Money Laundering Directive on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing (DIRECTIVE (EU) 2015/849).
+The Danish anti-money laundering act is based on the fourth and fifth EU Anti-Money Laundering Directive on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing (DIRECTIVE (EU) 2015/849 and 2018/843).

 The Danish FSA monitors the compliance of Sampension with anti-money laundering legislation and has the power to impose sanctions if Sampension fails to comply with the anti-money laundering act.